nvembar/sam_api/sam/search.md

 <tr>
 <td><p>SBA Certified HUBzone Program</p></td>
 <td valign="top" ><p>The Historically Underutilized Business Zones (HUBZone) program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.
-These preferences go to </p>

-<p>small businesses that obtain HUBZone certification in part by employing staff who live in a HUBZone.
+These preferences go to small businesses that obtain HUBZone certification in part by employing staff who live in a HUBZone.
 The company must also maintain a "principal office" in one of these specially designated areas.</p>

 <p>For more information please see: http://www.sba.gov/content/hubzone-0</p></td>
 <td><p>sbaHubzoneProgram</p></td>